jundalisay/spblist/content/en/research/hume/treatise/book-1/part-4/section-05.md

 - A 'substance' is not a <!--  entirely different from --> perception.
 - Therefore, we have no idea of a 'substance'.

-> *Superphysics Note: Hume has no concept of the unity or Oneness of creation.
-This is because he takes the perspective of the human only, and not of the Supreme, as the One of Parmenides
+{{< n n="Hume has no concept of the unity or Oneness of creation.
+This is because he takes the perspective of the human only, and not of the Supreme, as the One of Parmenides" >}}